feathersjs-ecosystem/feathers-sequelize/README.md

 Additionally to the [common querying mechanism](https://docs.feathersjs.com/api/databases/querying.html) this adapter also supports all [Sequelize query operators](http://docs.sequelizejs.com/manual/tutorial/querying.html).

-> **Note**: This adapter supports an additional `$returning` parameter for patch and remove queries.
-By setting `params.$returning = false` it will disable feathers and sequelize from returning what was changed, so mass updates can be done without overwhelming node and/or clients.

 ### Querying a nested column

 To query based on a column in an associated model, you can use Sequelize's [nested column syntax](https://sequelize.org/master/manual/eager-loading.html#complex-where-clauses-at-the-top-level) in a query.
 The nested column syntax is considered an operator by Feathers, and so each such usage has to be [whitelisted](#options-whitelist).